-The exercise of certain stock options during the six months ended June 30, 2009 and 2008, generated income tax deductions equal to the excess of the fair market value over the exercise price.
-In accordance with SFAS No. 123R, Share Based Compensation ("SFAS 123R"), we will not recognize a deferred tax asset with respect to the excess of tax over book stock compensation deductions until the tax deductions actually reduce our current taxes payable.
+The exercise of certain stock options during the nine months ended September 30, 2009 and 2008, generated income tax deductions equal to the excess of the fair market value over the exercise price.
+We will not recognize a deferred tax asset with respect to the excess of tax over book stock compensation deductions until the tax deductions actually reduce our current taxes payable.
 As such, we have not recorded a deferred tax asset in the accompanying financial statements related to the additional net operating losses generated from the windfall tax deductions associated with the exercise of these stock options.
 If and when we utilize these net operating losses to reduce income taxes payable, the tax benefit will be recorded as an increase in additional paid-in capital.

-During the three and six month periods ended June 30, 2009, certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
+During the three and nine month periods ended September 30, 2009, certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
 As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
-In accordance with SFAS 123R, such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
+Such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
 However, as described above, we have not yet recognized windfall tax benefits because these tax benefits have not resulted in a reduction of current taxes payable.
-Therefore, in accordance with SFAS 123R, the impact of these shortfalls totaling \$177,000 and \$680,000 have been included in income tax expense for the three and six month periods ended June 30, 2009, respectively.
+Therefore, the impact of these shortfalls totaling \$96,000 and \$776,000 have been included in income tax expense for the three and nine month periods ended September 30, 2009, respectively.
 Looking forward, we expect our income tax provisions for future reporting periods of 2009 will be impacted by this stock compensation tax deduction shortfall.
 We cannot predict the stock compensation shortfall impact because of dependency upon future market price performance of our stock.

-In June 2006, the Financial Accounting Standards Board issued FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of SFAS No. 109 ("FIN 48").
-This interpretation clarifies the accounting for income taxes by prescribing that a company should use a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
-Tax provisions that meet the more-likely-than-not recognition threshold should be measured as the largest amount of tax benefits, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement in the financial statements.
-FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting for interim periods, disclosure and transition, and explicitly excludes income taxes from the scope of SFAS No. 5, Accounting for Contingencies.
-FIN 48 is effective for fiscal years beginning after December 15, 2006, and was adopted by us on January 1, 2007.
-As of the adoption date of FIN 48 on January 1, 2007, we did not have any material gross unrecognized tax benefits.
-As of June 30, 2009 and December 31, 2008, we had unrecognized tax benefits of \$912,000 and \$240,000, respectively, on a tax affected basis.
+For certain tax positions we use a more-likely-than not recognition threshold based on the technical merits of the tax position taken.
+Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more likely than not to be realized upon ultimate settlement in the financial statements.
+As of September 30, 2009 and December 31, 2008, we had unrecognized tax benefits of \$939,000 and \$240,000, respectively, on a tax affected basis.
 It is our policy to recognize interest and penalties related to income tax matters in income tax expense.
-As of June 30, 2009 and December 31, 2008, the amount of accrued interest expense on unrecognized tax benefits was not material.
+As of September 30, 2009 and December 31, 2008, the amount of accrued interest expense on unrecognized tax benefits was not material.
 We or one of our subsidiaries files income tax returns in the U.S. Federal jurisdiction and various states and foreign jurisdictions.
-For income tax returns filed by us, we are no longer subject to U.S. Federal, state and local tax examinations by tax authorities for years before 2004, although tax attribute carryforwards generated prior to 2004 may still be adjusted upon examination by tax authorities.
+For income tax returns filed by us, we are no longer subject to U.S. Federal examinations by tax authorities for years before 2006 or state and local tax examinations by tax authorities for years before 2005, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.